Vaccines: Yellow Fever

 3. Contraindications: Universal for all live vaccines (see Immunization and Selected Vaccinations in Adults), hypersensitivity to eggs, chicken, or any of the vaccine components, severe hypersensitivity reactions after a previous dose of the vaccine, infants aged <6 months, primary immunodeficiency, individuals after transplant, those treated with immunosuppressive medications, persons with thymus disorders (thymoma, myasthenia gravis), HIV infection (symptomatic or if CD4+ cell count <200/microL in adults), or malignancy.
 Circumstances requiring caution in deciding about yellow fever vaccination are age 6 to 8 months or ≥60 years, pregnancy, breastfeeding, and asymptomatic HIV infection with CD4+ cell count between 200 and 499/microL.

 4. Adult vaccination schedule: A single 0.5-mL dose, administered subcutaneously.
-Health-care providers must document vaccination using an International Certificate of Vaccination or Prophylaxis, as required by the WHO regulations.
+Health care providers must document vaccination using an International Certificate of Vaccination or Prophylaxis, as required by the WHO regulations.
 For primary vaccination, the record becomes valid 10 days after administration of the vaccine for the whole life of the vaccinated person (this applies retroactively, including patients immunized prior to the international regulatory amendment in 2016).
 Booster doses in applicable populations (see below) are immediately valid once documented.
 The decision to vaccinate should weigh country entry requirements, the risk of infection related to the route and nature of the journey, clinical consequences in the event of illness, contraindications, and the risk of YEL-AND and YEL-AVD in a given patient.

 5. Booster doses: Only recommended in selected groups at increased risk.
-Specifically, a one-time booster dose is recommended in travelers who were pregnant when they completed the primary series, those who have undergone a hematopoietic stem cell transplant after having completed the primary series, and those who received a fractional dose, or an incompletely or inadequately documented dose of yellow fever vaccine.
+Specifically, a one-time booster dose is recommended in travelers who were pregnant when they completed the primary series, those who have undergone a hematopoietic stem cell transplant after having completed the primary series, and those who received a fractional dose or an incompletely or inadequately documented dose of the yellow fever vaccine.

 A one-time booster dose may be considered in patients traveling to a major outbreak area, particularly in West Africa, if >10 years have elapsed since completion of the primary series.